PoisotLab/EcologicalNetworks.jl/doc/fsteps.md

 ```

 To get a list of all functions, you can either type `ProbabilisticNetwork.` and
-press Tab, or have a look at the automated documentation in the `/doc/api.md`
+press Tab, or have a look at the automated [documentation file][api.md].
-file.
-The manual is also available as a PDF file (`/doc/manual.pdf`).

 # Overview and coding conventions